dflex-js/dflex/docs/drag-drop/examples.md

 > Minimal side effect

 Because DFlex operates on each DOM node individually it doesn't affect far siblings.
 Let's suppose you switch first element with the second in a container list contains 100 elements.
 In mot solutions all the siblings will be notified and manipulated even if they are not effected.
 With DFlex this is not the case, If you switch A with B then only A and B will be affected and manipulated.

-> No validation

-The API is established on the goodwill behavior.
-This means validation should be done outside DFlex API to avoid unnecessary complexity and doing the same steps multiple times.

-How about adding drag handler?

-Instead of adding an event to the entire element you can add it to the SVG-handler.